tokamak-network/tonstarter-contracts/README.md

 Create/modify network config in `hardhat.config.ts` and add API key and private key, then run:

 To deploy,
-`npx hardhat run --network rinkeby scripts/deploy_1.js`
+`npx hardhat run --network rinkeby scripts/deploy_1_tos.js` `npx hardhat run --network rinkeby scripts/deploy_2_contracts.js`

 To set init storage,
-`npx hardhat run --network rinkeby scripts/deploy_2.js`
+`npx hardhat run --network rinkeby scripts/deploy_3_set.js`

 To create vault,
+you write down StakeType with TON or ETH in deployed.networkname.input.json you write down VaultName in deployed.networkname.input.json then,
-`npx hardhat run --network rinkeby scripts/deploy_createvault_1.js`
+`npx hardhat run --network rinkeby scripts/deploy_4_createVault.js` it will display tx, then you have to find vault address using tx on etherscan. you write down VaultAddress in deployed.networkname.input.json

 To create stakeContract in vault,
-Modify the vault address in deploy_createvault_1
+`npx hardhat run --network rinkeby scripts/deploy_5_createStakeContract.js`

 ### Verify on Etherscan